RKO and MGM Costume Designer Walter Plunkett

 Mr. Plunkett Costume Design for Elizabeth Taylor’s character in Raintree County.

-Walter worked on more than 150 projects throughout his career in the Hollywood film industry.
+Walter worked on over 150 projects throughout his career in the Hollywood film industry.
 His Most Notable Films: Little Women (1933) Alice Adams (1935), A Woman Rebel (1936), Gone With The Wind (1939), That Forsyte Woman (1949), Summer Stock (1950), An American in Paris (1950), Showboat (1951), Singin’ In The Rain (1952), and Raintree County (1957.)

 1952 Academy Awards, Walter Plunkett received Oscar for An American in Paris and Edith Head for A Place In The Sun.

-A 1952 Academy Awards photo of Zsa Zsa Gabor who presented Oscars to Walter Plunket for An American in Paris and Edith Head for A Place In The Sun.
+A 1952 Academy Awards photo of Zsa Zsa Gabor, who presented Oscars to Walter Plunket for An American in Paris and Edith Head for A Place In The Sun.

 Walter Plunkett Label for Gone With The iInd garments